urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/cl/clkt.md

                 8
     [5 6 7 8]

-This is the most straightforward case of `:^`, producing a tuple of four values in both tall and wide form.
+These are the most straightforward cases of `:^`, producing a tuple of four values in both tall and wide forms respectively.

     /~zod/try=>
     :^  (add 2 4)  (add 2 6)